libp2p/blog/src/_blog/webtransport.md

 - Inefficiency
     - We’re double-encrypting the data: The first time, it’s encrypted on the outer (HTTPS) connection, and then again by the libp2p security protocol.
 - Increased latency
-    - There's no native stream multiplexing in WebSockets, and even after we add our own multiplexer, each internal stream can still suffer from head-of-line blocking.
+    - There's no native stream multiplexing in WebSocket, and even after we add our own multiplexer, each internal stream can still suffer from head-of-line blocking.

 This means that we never could expect the WebSocket transport to be a fast and performant transport to begin with.
 Given that WebSocket was the only connectivity option for browsers, we had no choice but to pay the performance penalty.